chen850512337/py-moview/README.md

-# py-moview
-A Python/OpenGL viewer for molecular orbital isosurfaces from Gaussian fchk and Molden wavefunction files.

 # Py-MOview

 Py-MOview is a lightweight Python/OpenGL viewer for molecular orbital isosurfaces.
 It is designed as a cross-platform alternative for quickly previewing molecular orbitals directly from wavefunction files, especially on macOS where some GUI functions of Multiwfn are not available.